msg-hue/GitGCPLearning/README.md

   - Customer payments: `http://localhost:3003/payments/customer/<CustomerId>`
 - Components:
   - `frontend/src/pages/schedule/PaymentPlanDetails.js` — shows only Schedule Payments for the selected plan (Child Schedules removed).
 - `frontend/src/pages/schedule/PaymentSchedules.js` — accepts `defaultPlanId` to pre-filter by Plan ID and fetches `/api/PaymentSchedules?planId=<PlanId>`.
+  - Grouped view: Shows Payment Schedules categorized with an accordion (twistee) UI.
+    - View modes: `Grouped` or `Table`.
+    - Group by: `Plan`, `Due Month`, or `Surcharge Applied`.
+    - Clicking the twistee expands to show all relevant payments.
   - `frontend/src/pages/payments/CustomerPayments.js` — lists and updates payments for a selected customer.
 - Usage:
   - Open Plans list and click “View Details” to drill into a plan.